NCAR/climate-primer-water/doc/ch3_baselines.rst

     The precipitation frequency of occurrence starts with a precipitation threshold for defining what we will consider precipitation.
 Let’s use a threshold of 0.0 mm which means that any time there is more than 0.0 mm detected by the radar, we have a precipitation event.
 We could choose a higher threshold if we want to filter out light events.

-    The frequency of precipitation, for each radar bin, is the number of times more than 0.0 mm was observed divided by all of the radar observations in the data set.
+    The frequency of precipitation, for each radar bin, is the number of times more than 0.0 mm was observed divided by all of the radar observations in the dataset.
 We get this image for the Boise radar.
 The radar is in the center of the 230-km radius of ideal radar coverage.

     |Frequency of occurrence of non-zero radar-derived precipitation at the Boise, ID (KCBX): Warm season|